DeepakPant93/AskDocsGPT/devops/README.md

 1. **ask_docs_client**: Runs the client application that interacts with the server's APIs.
 2. **ask_docs_server**: Runs the server application that handles requests and interfaces with the GPT model to provide answers.

+## Pre-requisites

+To successfully run the AskDocGPT application, you must have the following:

+1. **OpenAI API Keys**: Required for GPT-based responses.
+You can obtain it from [OpenAI API Keys](https://platform.openai.com/api-keys).

+2. **Langchain API Key**: Required for LangChain functionality.
+You can acquire it from [Langchain API Key](https://smith.langchain.com/o/da94479a-d90e-569a-bc3f-19bd892df75a/settings).

+3. **Pinecone API Key**: Required for vector database integration.
+You can get it from [Pinecone API Key](https://app.pinecone.io/organizations/-O8DZPZ8uMFcn4dg1MMa/projects/281d40c0-d2ec-4932-949f-b3345d58f52b/keys).

+4. **Pinecone Index**: Create an index in Pinecone with the following specifications:
+   - Index Name: `askdocs`
+   - Dimension: `1536`

 ### Environment Variables
 To run the services, you need to create a `.env` file with the following content.
 Replace the placeholder values with your actual configuration: